By Praveen Kannan and Anna Strokolyst The Hotspot Shield team believes the internet should be open and secure …

 Booking the flight through the U.K site, or any other site around the world, is no different than booking through your local site.
 Your email confirmation is the same, your flight details are the same—you just saved a boatload of cash.

-And there’s nothing wrong with using a VPN to do this.
+And there’s nothing wrong with using a VPN to cheap flights.
 Kayak has stated on record that it doesn’t care which location you book a flight through, and United Airlines acknowledged that it posts different prices in different countries and that various travel agents (like Kayak) post different rates.
 It reiterated that there’s nothing in their contract preventing people from booking a flight using a VPN.

-In short, it doesn’t matter which location you book the flight through.
-So you’re free to scour through all 20+ server locations on Hotspot Shield to find a country with the lowest rates.
+In short, it doesn’t matter which location you book your cheap flights through.
+So you’re free to scour through all 62 server locations on Hotspot Shield to find a country with the lowest rates.
 A good rule of thumb is to look for servers located in low-income countries.
 Typically, that’s where you’ll find the best rates.